sh4rifi/css-gradient/README.md

 # css-gradient

-A free CSS gradient generator tool, also this website lets you create a colorful gradient animation background.
+A free CSS gradient generator tool, also this website lets you create a colorful gradient background animation.

 [Demo Link is here...](http://repo.afracode.com/css-gradient/)